Ethical AI in Digital Transformation strategies

 Global industries and governments increasingly rely on the automated decision-making abilities of algorithms which keep our digitally-powered world running.
 Artificial Intelligence (AI) supports a growing number of vital processes that allow our society to operate, from disease diagnosis and dynamic pricing to job hiring and judicial processes.

-Key ethical concerns of AI implementation
+Critical ethical concerns of AI implementation in 2025

 For all its evolving benefits, AI still remains a series of 0s and 1s which lacks the ability for empathy and the cognition that make up our decision-making processes.
 This leads to a number of ethical concerns with AI implementation.